SilicorniO/webui/README.md

  * viewLogs: Identifier of the tag where you want to see the logs if the console is not right for you.
  * dimens: Allows to create reference to different sizes.
 It is better to use variables for dimensions and change it depending of the size of device.
  * attribute: You can define the name of the attribute to use with web-ui.
 NOTE: If you are using react you need this attribute starts with 'data-'.
+ * animations: Values to use for animations.
+    * defaultTime: Default time for animations.
+    * defaultOpacity: Flag to show animation when the view is calculated for the first time.
  * screenModes: You can define different "ui" attributes to use for each width of the device.
 Check the examples for more information.
  * events: You can receive events.
 From the moment you can receive "start" and "end" events.
 End event has the list of attributes for the type of screen loaded.